SapnaBhola/NeuroInsight-AI/readme.md

 # License

-This project is intended for educational, academic, and research purposes.#   N e u r o I n s i g h t - A I    
+This project is intended for educational, academic, and research purposes.#